MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

 > [!NOTE]
 > You can move up to 500 MB of files and folders at a time.<br/>
 > When you use **Move to** with documents that have version history, only the latest version is moved.
 To move earlier versions, you need to restore and move each one.

+::: moniker-end

+::: moniker range="o365-21vianet"

+1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=850628" target="_blank">Active users</a> page.

+2. Select a user.

+3. In the right pane, expand **OneDrive Settings**, and then next to **Access**, select **Access files**.

+4. Select the link to open the file location and download and copy the files to your own OneDrive for Business, or a common location.

+> [!NOTE]
+> You can move up to 500 MB of files and folders at a time.<br/>
+> When you use **Move to** with documents that have version history, only the latest version is moved.
+To move earlier versions, you need to restore and move each one.

+::: moniker-end

 ## Revoke admin access to a user’s OneDrive site